teeehn/storage-wrap/README.md

 # storage-wrap
-A light wrapper for the Web Storage API.
+A thin wrapper for the Web Storage API.